O'Connell Street: Regeneration

 The main features of the plan included the widening of footpaths and a reduction in road space, removing and replacing all trees, a new plaza in front of the GPO, and new street furnishings including custom-designed lampposts, litter bins and retail kiosks.
 The plan included the Spire of Dublin project, Dublin's tallest sculpture; constructed between December 2002 and January 2003, occupying the site of Nelson's Pillar.
 Numerous monuments were restored, including those of late 19th century Irish political leader Charles Stewart Parnell, radical early 20th-century labour leader Jim Larkin, prominent businessman and nationalist MP Sir John Grey, and the most challenging of all: the conservation of the O'Connell Monument standing guard at the southern entrance to the thoroughfare.
 This project was worked on for a number of months by an expert team of bronze and stone conservators before being unveiled in May 2005.

 All public domain works were completed in June 2006, finalising the principal objective of the IAP at a cost of €40 million.
 The loss of mature trees during this work has been cited as exposing and further highlighting the issues with the streetscape.
 Work was disrupted by a riot centred on the street which erupted on 25 February 2006.
 A protest against a planned Loyalist march degenerated into vandalism and looting, with building materials from the works in progress being used as weapons and for smashing windows and fixtures.

 O'Connell Street has been designated an Architectural Conservation Area and an Area of Special Planning Control.
 This means that no buildings can be altered without Dublin City Council's permission, and fast food outlets, takeaways, cafes and amusement arcades are strictly controlled.
+A long-standing part of the architecture of the street have been the large advertisements mounted on buildings, including to Irish Nationwide on 1 Lower, the Happy Ring House at 3-4 Upper, Come In And Visit Funland on 67 Upper, and The Confectioner's Hall on 49 Lower.

 In June 2015, Clerys suddenly closed after it was bought out by investment group Natrium Ltd, with the loss of over 400 jobs.
 In 2019, plans were announced to turn the premises into a four-star hotel.